vealylai/1DInterface/Interface1D/readme.md

 Its simplicity provides a great platform for learning some of the fundamental ideas behind interface design.

+# Instructions

+1. Download and install Visual Studio Code and install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension
+2. Install Chrome
+3. Download this game.
+4. Run it by dragging/dropping the entire folder in Visual Studio Code and clicking on the 'Go Live' button at the bottom right of the screen.
+5. Instructions for playing the game:
+   - Keyboard keys **A** and **D** move Red Player left and right.
+   - Keys **J** and **L** move Blue Player.
+   - First player to catch the Yellow Target 3 times wins.
+   - Winning color takes over the screen.
+   - Press **R** for re-starting the game.

 # Concepts

 ### Feedback

 Similar to objects in the physical world, every user action causes a corresponding reaction from the interface (e.g. a user presses a button and a character moves).
-A lack of response leads to confusing and the impression that something on the interface is broken.
+A lack of response leads to confusion and the impression that something on the interface is broken.

 ### Spatial Mapping